-With the recently announced student debt cancellation, a new wave of scams has already begun trying to gain access to personal and financial information.
+With the previously announced student debt cancellation and repayment now restarting, a new wave of scams began trying to gain access to personal and financial information.
 The Federal Trade Commission (FTC) and U.S. Department of Education (ED) remind borrowers to be on alert.

-This debt cancellation program does not have a fee, and borrowers never have to pay for information or pay to sign up for any federal loan forgiveness program.
-Additionally, borrowers will not receive calls or texts about this program.
-ED emails will come from the following addresses: email@example.com, firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org.
+Department of Education loan assistance does not have a fee, and borrowers never have to pay for information or pay to sign up for any federal loan management or repayment program.
+Additionally, borrowers will not receive calls or texts about programs.
+ED emails will come from the following addresses: email@example.com, firstname.lastname@example.org, or email@example.com.

 Web links should only take you to https://studentaid.gov.
-You can always bypass any links of concern and go directly to that official website for federal student aid.
+You can always bypass any links of concern in an email and go directly to that official website for federal student aid information.

 Report any suspicious activity to the FTC.